Help! My Dog Barks & Lunges at Other Dogs!

 Turn & Go

 There are times when you need to “get out of Dodge.”
-When you are walking and suddenly encounter something that is way too stimulating for your dog, you need to turn the opposite direction and your dog needs to go with you… quickly.
+When you are walking and suddenly encounter something that is way too stimulating for your dog, turn in the opposite direction and your dog needs to go with you… quickly.
 Walk your hands up your leash (without pulling) toward your dog.
 When you get to your dog’s shoulder, turn into your dog with your legs and hip to help turn him around.
 If your dog is on your right, you turn into him on your right.
 If your dog is on your left, you turn into him on your left.
 Talk the entire time you are turning him around.
 It helps to bend your knees (with a small dog, it’s crucial).

 Back-Up Recall

+Dogs need a reason to come to you!
 You can get your dog’s attention by using your phrase, saying your dog’s name, or making an unusual noise.
 When your dog looks back at you, run backwards while still facing your dog.
 This looks like a fun game to your dog, but you’re able to watch your dog and see what’s happening up ahead.
 You’ll know when it’s safe to continue your walk.
 If you have taught your dog to target (“touch”), this is a perfect time to play a quick targeting game.

 Banana Curves